 Instructions

-- Start with a pile of cut or torn strips of fabrics and a clothesline.
+- Start with a pile of cut or torn strips of fabric and a clothesline.
 I had these precut strips in my stash.

 - We'll begin with securing the first cotton strip around the end of the rope.
 I fold over a piece of the fabric and then twist it around the first inch or two of rope with right sides out.

-- You wrap the fabric around the rope, line the fabric wrapped rope along side the edge where you have already stitched and stitch so that that the zig zag attaches the new rope to the base.
+- You wrap the fabric around the rope, line the fabric-wrapped rope alongside the edge where you have already stitched, and stitch so that the zig zag attaches the new rope to the base.

 - The basket bottom piece is now about 10-inches in diameter.
 Ready to start making the sides of the basket!